Our conversations have ranged from the very basic “what is it?” to the “how does this

 We have thousands of finance customers using applications from us every day and we have absolutely no intention of neglecting our customers, which is why ‘Making Tax Digital’ has been a priority for our product development team for some time.
-We are working alongside HMRC to provide current and new customers with a solution which will assist their compliance with MTD.
+We have worked alongside HMRC to provide current and new customers with a solution which will assist their compliance with MTD.

 So, in summation, when ‘Making Tax Digital’ becomes a thing, don’t worry, we’ve got you covered!

 To learn more about how bluQube cloud accounting software can help you make tax digital, get in touch by filling in the handy form below.